kodekloudhub/community-faq/docs/etcd-faq.md

 ### --key

 * This is the path to the private key that is used to decrypt data sent to `etcdctl` by the `etcd` server during the authentication steps.
+The key is _only_ used by the `etcdctl` process.
+It is never sent to the server.

 For ease, you will find that normally both `etcdctl` and `etcd` share all three certificates, and these are the ones usually found in `/etc/kubernetes/pki/etcd`, however it is possible to issue `etcdtl` with its own certificate and key which is considered more secure, but that certificate must have been signed by the shared CA certificate.